SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02callbacktypes.rst

 addressPostCode ErrorModelProtocol The invalid type of 'addressPostCode', optional value addressStreet 	ErrorModelProtocol The invalid type of 'addressStreet', optional value country         ErrorModelProtocol The invalid type of 'country', optional value dateOfBirth     ErrorModelProtocol The invalid type of 'dateOfBirth', optional value oauthClientId 	ErrorModelProtocol The invalid type of 'oauthClientId', optional value parentEmail     ErrorModelProtocol The invalid type of 'parentEmail', optional value permissions     ErrorModelProtocol The invalid type of 'permissions', optional value token           ErrorModelProtocol The invalid type of 'token', optional value
 =============== ================== ========

-The **ErrorModelProtocol** object has the following fields:
+The **ErrorModelProtocol** has the following fields:

 =========== ======== ========
 Field 		Type     Meaning